 Again don't request to have your wedding date on them!

 Leave it as long as possible before printing.
-I can advise on the very latest date you can wait until.
+I can advise on the very latest date.

 Table plans always seem to be a bit of a nightmare with chasing RSVPs to trying to place someone next to a person they actually like and know.
 However all the headaches are worth it when it means everyone is guaranteed a seat, hopefully beside people they know or have something in common with...
 If you do opt for a table plan, it can take one of two forms: Assign people to tables, but seating at the table is flexible.
 Assign guests to specific seats.